yat-labs/yat-docs/yat-docs/docs/guides/5_categories.md

 |:-------|:-------|:------------|:-----------------------------------------------------------|
 | `0x50` | `0x01` | 255 bytes   | Arbitrary UTF-8 string data                                |
 | `0x50` | `0x10` | 255 bytes   | Arbitrary UTF-8 string data (not returned in TXT requests) |

+## Categories allowing for only one record per yat

+Some categories have restrictions to prevent multiple records from being created for a given yat and that category.
+If an additional record is submitted for insertion the old record will be replaced.

+These categories include:

+- Cryptocurrency categories (class found between `0x10 - 0x3f`)
+- Emoji description (`0x0002`)
+- Redirect (`0x0004`)
+- Emoji nickname (`0x0005`)
+- Emoji preferred form (`0x0006`)

 ## How your yats are stored